 D3.
 Solutions for the “Food Take-Out” Waste Problem

 - Each year billions of one-time use food take-out containers (mostly plastic) are used in the United States.
 Most end up in the trash.

-- Federal Laws could be enacted that ban any store or restaurant from using plastic items for food and beverage take-out.
+- Stores and restaurants could stop using plastic items for food and beverage take-out.

 - Establish 20-25 standard-size containers (probably aluminum or stainless steel) for food and beverages.
 These containers can be re-used for years.

 - A deposit is required, and the cash deposit is re-paid (minus a percentage for cleaning and sanitizing) when the item is returned.